patanfazu/Quiz-Contest-Simulator-using-Java/README.md

 ## Applications : This quiz could be used by people of any age.
 It keeps the user engaged in a fun and creative way .
 It is used to test one's knowledge of certain things academically or otherwise.
 This quiz randomizes the set of questions so that two people getting the same set of questions has a low probability.
 With the result ,it gives the user a sense of achievement.

+# Algorithm:
+1. Start
+1. Three options -- Registration, Login, Exit are given where the user has to choose them in the order given.
+1. Choosing registration makes the user enter details such as Username, Password, Email ID, Mobile Number and these details are stored in a txt file.
+1. Choosing Login directs the user to input username and password.
+1. If the username and password doesn't match the respective details in the txt file stored earlier, the system terminates.
+1. If the username and password match, it directs the user to the Quiz.
+1. Then, questions are displayed and asks the user to answer them.
+1. The system goes on adding score as the quiz goes on.
+1. Then, the score is stored in another txt file.
+Then, the system terminates
+1. End